 Top Level Tips: Using Discovery

-Learn our top tips for using our catalogue, Discovery.
+Join our experts online for top tips on using Discovery, our online catalogue which allows you to download 100 free records a month.
 Within half an hour you will come away with all of the tools needed to make the most of the catalogue for your research.

 More tickets added: The Poet’s Tale: Geoffrey Chaucer and The Canterbury Tales

 Discover Geoffrey Chaucer – one of the greatest poets in the English language – and dig a little deeper into the true story of Chaucer’s life, and the people and places that inspired his work.
 This talk will be presented by our records specialist Euan Roger and Henry Eliot – author of The Penguin Classics Book.